 Ignore the voice in your head that shouts: LOOK AT HOW UNSTABLE I AM!
 This is truly the fun part for adventure lovers!
 My heart was beating as I visually created my route up the mountain, only to have it be interrupted by fractures and boulders blocking my way.
 It’s like a giant puzzle on top of a mountain.
 Your job is to figure it out.
 I LOVED, LOVED, LOVED this part!

-Try to stay relatively near the top of the mountain as I found it was easier going this way.
+Try to stay relatively near the top of the mountain.
+It is easier going this way.
 At this point, your heart will be pounding – both from the effort and overcoming the fear that the mountain could collapse at any time – it won’t!
-Then, you start to see all the seismic solar powered monitoring equipment.
+Then, you start to see all the seismic solar-powered monitoring equipment.
 All of a sudden another rock slide seems imminent.
 Your heart starts beating even quicker.
 Remember, despite what your eyes are seeing, you are safe – mind over matter!

 While the second summit is not far, it’s slow going and will take you at least 45 minutes to reach it!
 Enjoy it, this is the part that makes it such a unique hike!
 You also have the option to continue on a bit further to the helicopter landing pad!
 And no, not for your rescue, but just because it’s cool!